9 Bridges to GIS software

 search_term-argument empty which will return a list of all available QGIS geoalgorithms.

-One can find the algorithms also in the QGIS online documentation.
+You can also find the algorithms in the QGIS online documentation.

 The next step is to find out how